Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 Entocort enema [Canadian product]: Known hypersensitivity to budesonide or any component of the formulation; imminent bowel perforation as well as the probability of obstruction, abscess or other pyogenic infection, fresh intestinal anastomoses, extensive fistulas and sinus tracts; systemic or local bacterial, fungal, or viral infections; active tuberculosis

-Initial: 2 mg (one metered dose) twice daily for 2 weeks.
+Initial: 2 mg (one metered dose) twice daily (morning and evening) for 2 weeks.

-Maintenance: 2 mg (one metered dose) once daily for 4 weeks.
+Maintenance: 2 mg (one metered dose) once daily (evening) for 4 weeks.

 Refer to adult dosing.